 2009 AIME II Problem 4

-Below is the professionally curated solution for Problem 4 of the 2009 AIME II, from LIVE by Po-Shen Loh.
+Attempt Problem 4 of the 2009 AIME II below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2009 AIME II solutions, or check the answer key.

 Concepts:arithmetic sequencefactorcasework